planningcenter/design/planningcenter/sweetalert2/README.md

 ### Caution

-The default export of SweetAlert2 comes injects a stylesheet.
+The default export of SweetAlert2 injects a stylesheet.
 The injected stylesheet clobbers the themed stylesheets from this library.

 To import just the JavaScript, use the nested import path `"sweetalert2/dist/sweetalert2"`.
 This ensures that you get _only_ the JavaScript.